ashishpatel00328/jenkins-pipes-helloworld/README.md

-# Jenkins Pipes HelloWord example
+# Jenkins Pipeline Hello World

 A minimal and stupid "helloword" example project for the Jenkins Pipes demo: